-- 1. A cross-functional design team including developers and marketers determines the data you want to gather about your site visitors. - 2.
-The developers create and define the necessary visitor attributes, history attributes, and history definitions using the forms in CS-Engage.
-Then, they program the appropriate site pages to collect and store the data.
-For example, they might create an online registration form for visitors to fill out with information that qualifies them for segments. - 3.
-When visitors browse your site, the information they submit is stored in the Content Server database.
-With help from the developers and database administrators, you analyze this data and decide how to segment your visitors.
-(Note that even before you analyze your visitor data you can create simple segment definitions, such as Mac Users vs. PC Users.) - 4.
-You (the marketers) use the Segment Filtering forms in CS-Engage to categorize groups of visitors based on the visitor attributes, history attributes, and history definitions. - 5.
+- 1. Planning.
+A cross-functional design team including developers and marketers determines the data you want to gather about your site visitors. - 2.
+Creating visitor data assets.
+The developers create and define the necessary visitor attributes, history attributes, and history definitions using the forms in Engage. - 3.
+Creating segments.
+You (the marketers) use the Segment forms in Engage to categorize visitors on the basis of visitor attributes, history attributes, and history definitions.

+- 4. Collecting visitor data.
+The developers program the appropriate site pages to collect and store visitor data.
+For example, they might create an online registration form for visitors to fill out with information that qualifies them for segments.
+When visitors browse your site, the information they submit is stored in the Content Server database. - 5.
+Segmenting visitors.
 Now when visitors browse your site, the information they submit is used to qualify them for segment membership.
 The promotional messages and recommended products are personalized based on the segments that visitors qualify for.